abbas-taher/decision-tree-algorithm-example/README.md

 ## Tutorial 101: Decision Tree
 ### Understanding the Algorithm &amp; Simple Implementation Code

 The Decision-Tree [decisiontreee.py](/decisiontree.py?raw=true "Decision Tree") is a good example to learn how one of the key mahcine learning algorithms work.
-For each of the input [**data1** & **data2**](/inputdata.py?raw=true "Input Data") the **createTree** algorithm  generates a decision tree that can be used for prediction purposes.
-The code presented is based on a modified version of the [original code](https://github.com/pbharrin/machinelearninginaction3x/blob/master/Ch03/trees.py) given by Peter Harrington in his book: **Machine Learning in Action**.
+The input [**data**](/inputdata.py?raw=true "Input Data") is used by the **createTree** algorithm  to generate a decision tree that can be used for prediction purposes.
+The data and code presented here is based on a modified version of the [original code](https://github.com/pbharrin/machinelearninginaction3x/blob/master/Ch03/trees.py) given by Peter Harrington in his book: **Machine Learning in Action**.

-Here shall take a deep dive into how the algorithm works and try to understand how it actually runs.
-The input data and the graph of the output [decision trees](/output.trees?raw=true "Decision Tree") are depicted in the diagram below.
+In this discussion we shall take a deep dive into how the algorithm runs and try to understand its inner workings.
+The graph of the output [decision tree](/output.tree?raw=true "Decision Tree") is depicted in the diagram below.

 <img src="/images/img-1.jpg" width="648" height="338">